MinecraftU/mcu-curriculum/level_2/section_4.md

 ### Enchanting Challenge

-In the map provided, enchant a sword to either:

-* Two enchantments, one at level 2 or better.
+In the map provided, enchant a sword with an enchantment at level 3 or better.

-**or**

-* One enchantment, level 3 or better.

-Extra credit for enchanting a chest plate as well.

-The bottle of enchantment provided is only going to get you so far.
-You'll have to go get some bad guys for the rest of the XP required (there are plenty of slimes around during the day for this purpose).
-There are three strategies you can use to achieve the challenge:
+The bottles of enchantment provided is only going to get you so far.
+You'll have to gear up and go get some bad guys for the rest of the XP required.
+Here are some strategies you can use to achieve the challenge:

 * Enchant two swords and combine.
 * Enchant books and use the anvil.